Constraining the strangeness enhancement scenario of the UHECR muon puzzle with LHC experiments: Method for Comparison with Experimental Data

+To calculate the measured number of muons, the composition of the primary cosmic rays has to be considered.
+The PAO measurements~\cite{AugerComposition2014,AugerComposition2017} provide energy-dependent fractional abundances $F_j(E)$ assuming four composition groups, proton, helium, nitrogen, and iron.
+We use this four composition model to calculate the number of muons at the ground.
+The total muon number for a mixed composition is given by

 where $j$ denotes the composition groups (p, He, N, Fe), and $F_j$ is the fractional abundance of each group.
-We adopted a four-component model (protons, helium, nitrogen, iron) based on PAO data~\cite{AugerComposition2014,AugerComposition2017}, interpolated to the relevant energies and normalized to unity.
+We adopt the measurements by the PAO~\cite{AugerComposition2014,AugerComposition2017,PierreAuger:2023xfc}, interpolate to the relevant energies, and normalize to unity.
+In this study, we use the composition fractions from Refs.~\cite{AugerComposition2014,AugerComposition2017}, which provide the energy-dependent $F_j(E)$ values above $10^{8.3}~\mathrm{GeV}$.

+For the calculation with $E_{\rm prim}=10^7, 10^8~\mathrm{GeV}$, the GSF 2025 composition~\cite{Dembinski:2025nmp} is used with the composition groups (p, He, O, Fe), where oxygen is used instead of nitrogen to represents a carbon-nitrogen-oxygen light nuclei group.

 The muon numbers obtained with this method are consistent with the recent study using the AIRES simulation package~\cite{Anchordoqui:2022fpn}.
 Implementing the toy model of Sec.~II in Ref.~\cite{Anchordoqui:2022fpn}, we find